-Subsequent to the end of the year in March 2021, the Company entered into a Purchase and Sale Agreement with Teck Resources Limited ("Teck") whereby Conquest acquired a 100% interest in the DGC Ni-Cu-PGE property located in Afton Township, Ontario.
+In March 2021, the Company entered into a Purchase and Sale Agreement with Teck Resources Limited ("Teck") whereby Conquest acquired a 100% interest in the DGC Ni-Cu-PGE property located in Afton Township, Ontario.
 Conquest issued 1,800,000 shares to Teck in consideration for the acquisition, subject to a 2% NSR retained by Teck.
-Teck has agreed to surrender to Conquest for cancellation 1,100,000 warrants of CCEC issued to Teck pursuant to the DGC Option/JV Agreement dated October 7, 2013 between Teck and CCEC.
+At the closing of the transaction, Teck has surrendered to Conquest for cancellation 1,100,000 warrants of CCEC issued to Teck pursuant to the DGC Option/JV Agreement dated October 7, 2013 between Teck and CCEC.

-The DGC property is located in the central portion of Conquest's TeckMag1 claim group and covers the central portion of the Temagami Magnetic Anomaly.
+The DGC property is located in the central portion of Conquest's TeckMag Property and covers the central portion of the Temagami Magnetic Anomaly.
 The Temagami Magnetic Anomaly is adjacent to the Sudbury Impact Crater and is one of the largest positive magnetic anomalies in North America.
 Canadian Continental drill-tested the DGC claims with a 2,200m hole in 2014.
-Hole AT14-01 intersected a quartz diorite dike at a depth of 1,989m, similar to the mineralized dikes associated with the Sudbury Impact Crater.
+Hole AT14-01 intersected a quartz diorite dike at a depth of 1,989m, similar to the mineralized dikes associated with the Sudbury Impact Complex.